jordanpagewhite/d8-cta-assembly-example/steps/1-design-and-fe-component.md

-# Starting with a design and/or front-end component
+# FE: Starting with a design and/or front-end component

+## Roles

-Here is an example mockup, the markup and styles required to create a CTA component.
+* Primarily a FE developer to create the markup, styles and scripts required to create this component
+* There would likely be collaboration and review with the UX team member who designed this component throughout this step

-### CTA Assembly Mockup Example
+## CTA Assembly Mockup Example

+Here is a reminder of what the mockup looked like in our last step.

 ![CTA Assembly Type Example](../img/cta-component.png "CTA Assembly Type Example")

-### CTA Assembly Markup (Twig)
+## CTA Assembly Markup (Twig)

+This is an example of what the CTA assembly markup (Twig) could be:

 ```twig
 {#